MollySophia/rwkv-qualcomm/README.md

 # Inference RWKV on Qualcomm HTP (Hexagon Tensor Processor) using QNN SDK

 ## Note: The rwkv v7 part of this project is under heavy construction and not ready for use yet.
-ETA one week(2/24 now).
+ETA one week(from 2/24).

 ## Features
 - Support for RWKV v5, v6 and experimentally v7 models(WIP)